Best trails in Lower Glenelg National Park

 Which trail has the most elevation gain in Lower Glenelg National Park?

-If you're looking for elevation gain, Lower Glenelg National Park has you covered.
-Great South West Walk boasts the most elevation gain with 13,297 ft of total ascent.
-The park's runner-up is Federation Track West: Portland to Nelson, which will get you 11,479 ft of elevation gain.
+Great South West Walk has the most elevation gain with 14,675 ft of total ascent.
+The park's runner-up is Federation Track West: Portland to Nelson, which has 11,479 ft of elevation gain.

 Are there camping trails available in Lower Glenelg National Park?